All The Ways Meghan Markle Has Broken Royal Rules Since Her Engagement

-Most of us live according to certain unspoken rules.
-Don’t take up two seats on the subway.
-Don’t eat canned tuna fish at work.
-Walk on the right side of the sidewalk.
-But aside from these customs (and, you know, laws), we are essentially free agents.
+Most of us live according to a set of unwritten rules.
+Don’t take up two seats on the tube.
+Don’t eat smelly food at your desk.
+Stand on the right side of the escalator.
+But aside from these customs (and, you know, laws), we are essentially free to do as we please.

 When Meghan Markle got engaged to a royal, the rules changed for her — big time.
 As we've previously noted, royals’ lives are governed by clearly delineated protocol.
-Members of the British royal family, for example, aren’t supposed to eat shellfish due to its potential to cause food poisoning (that meant no “shrimp on the barbie” during Meghan's tour of Australia with Harry).
+Members of the British royal family, for example, aren’t supposed to eat shellfish due to its potential to cause food poisoning.

 Here are the rules Meghan has quietly broken since becoming the Duchess of Sussex.